FOREX-Dollar back in vogue on CPI boost, Yellen's comments

 "The flow is shifting back in favour of the dollar, hurt recently by spotty economic data and receding likelihood of an early rate hike.
 Comments by policymakers have also helped," said Koji Fukaya, president of FPG Securities in Tokyo.

 "A June hike had gone out the window with sentiment for tightening in September and even later receding at one point, but such pessimism has ebbed," he said.
-(Additional reporting by Shinichi Saoshiro; Editing by Andrew Heavens)
+(Additional reporting by Shinichi Saoshiro; Editing by Robin Pomeroy)

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------